biocore/qiime/doc/scripts/pick_otus.rst

 		Path to reference sequences to search against when using -m blast or -m uclust_ref [default: None] -b, `-`-blast_db
-		Pre-existing database to blast against when using -m blast [default: None] -s, `-`-similarity
+		Pre-existing database to blast against when using -m blast [default: None] `-`-min_aligned_percent
+		Minimum percent of query sequence that can be aligned to consider a hit  (BLAST OTU picker only) [default: 0.5] -s, `-`-similarity
 		Sequence similarity threshold (for cdhit, uclust, or uclust_ref) [default: 0.97] -e, `-`-max_e_value